The Bankrate promise

 |Roth||Contributions go in after-tax.||Yes||Qualified distributions are tax-free|

-As shown in the table, the traditional IRA allows you to contribute with pre-tax income, so you don’t pay income tax on the money that you put in.
+As shown in the table, traditional IRA accounts allow you to contribute with pre-tax income, so you don’t pay income tax on the money that you put in.
 Earnings on the account are tax-deferred, so any dividends and capital gains there can pile up while they’re inside the IRA.

 Then when it’s time to make a retirement withdrawal – after age 59 ½ – you’ll pay tax on the gains as if they were ordinary income.
 If you take a distribution before that age, you’ll typically owe an early withdrawal penalty, which is covered below.